 Publication bias

 Published studies might disproportionately report certain findings (e.g. greater male variability).
 To look for publication bias, we first checked for funnel plot asymmetry for both g and lnCVR.
-Studies with large error (e.g. low precision) drive funnel plot asymmetry if there is a true non-zero effect and a bias towards publishing significant results (REF70).
+Studies with large error (e.g. low precision) drive funnel plot asymmetry if there is a true non-zero effect and a bias towards publishing significant results70.
 Visual inspection of funnel plots is misleading, however, as we need to account for additional sources of variation in effect sizes (i.e. moderator variables and random factors) beyond effect size precision.
-We therefore included precision as a moderator term in our MLMR models to test where it explained some of the variation in the reported effect sizes 71.
+We therefore included precision as a moderator term in our MLMR models to test where it explained some of the variation in reported effect sizes.
 If precision has a significant influence, this is suggestive of publication bias.
 Precision was calculated as: